 If your water heater breaks down, for example, it could result in a costly fix, especially if it needs a replacement.
 The apartment will cover the cost.
 A fixed portion of the rent you pay will go to offset these maintenance costs.
 Many landlords set aside 10-15% of the gross rent for maintenance.

 7. Low Housing Inventory

 If you’re wondering why apartments are so expensive generally, you only need to look at the shifts in the housing market.
 And the primary reason for these shifts is supply and demand.

 The demand for apartments is more than the supply, and there aren’t enough houses being built.
 Because of this, homeownership has become unaffordable, with the prices going up more than 30% over the past couple of years.
 As a result of high demand and low supply, there’s an increase in rent prices.

 Looking for an apartment during early spring can help increase your chances of saving on rent.
-In Chicago, for example, the best time to get an apartment is in March.

 Get Access to the Best Rent Prices on Brixbid